FreshSupaSulley/Auto-2FA/README.md

 Automatic Login Feature
 -----------------------
-DuOSU supports automatic logins when the user browses to the Duo Mobile login page.
+This optional feature requires an additional permission to know when the user browses to the login page.

-This feature requires additional permissions (`webNavigation`) to know when the user browses to the page.
-If you're trying to setup this feature and your browser prompts you with a scary permissionw warning that allows DuOSU to read your browser history, it's way out of proportion.
-DuOSU only uses the permission to check for the URL to change to the browser screen.
+If your browser prompts you with a scary permission warning to "Read your browsing history", it's way out of proportion.
+DuOSU uses the permission to check for the URL to change to the login page so it knows when to start accepting push requests.

 Privacy
 -------